Selling in another country starts with a product catalog people can read and trust.

 }

-Other translators often create two major problems:
+Basic translators often create two problems:

-- They incorrectly translate JSON keys like "dimensions" and "material" that should remain untouched
+- They translate JSON keys like

 These issues can: